AdaCore/training_material/courses/spark_for_ada_programmers/060_contracts.rst

 Why Use Contracts?
 --------------------

-* Core idea of contract-based programming:
+* Core idea of contract-based programming
 * Contract between a subprogram and its caller

    - The caller must meet the preconditions specified by the subprogram.
    - In turn, the subprogram must respect the postconditions it has specified.

-* New Ada 2012 features support the contract-based programming pattern.
+* Ada 2012 features support the contract-based programming pattern.

 .. container:: speakernote